Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are currently 3.5 million Interactive Brokers Group shares held short by investors – that's known as Interactive Brokers Group's "short interest".
-This figure is 2.3% up from 3.4 million last month.
+There are currently 3.1 million Interactive Brokers Group shares held short by investors – that's known as Interactive Brokers Group's "short interest".
+This figure is 23% down from 4.1 million last month.

 There are a few different ways that this level of interest in shorting Interactive Brokers Group shares can be evaluated.